Jury orders Ford to pay software company $105 mln in trade secrets case

 It said Dearborn, Michigan-based Ford began copying its software after growing weary of paying millions of dollars in annual licensing fees, and in 2014 rejected a "final" offer to license Versata's major software for $17 million a year.

-"While we respect the jury's decision, we believe the facts and the law do not support this outcome," Ford said in a statement on Wednesday.
+"While we respect the jury's decision, we believe the facts and the law do not support this outcome," Ford said in a statement.
 "Ford will appeal the verdict."

+Versata's lawyer Dan Webb, a partner at Winston & Strawn, said the jury awarded about 85% of what the company sought, after Ford raised what he characterized as a "phony" defense that it owned Versata's trade secrets.

+"It was a very favorable verdict, and we're very pleased," Webb said in an interview on Thursday.

 The litigation began in April 2015, when Ford sought a court order that it did not infringe Versata's intellectual property.